 are monitored in real-time, via environmental sensors, to maintain optimal growth conditions for the vegetables.
 This helps reduce maintenance of the system as the built-in IoT Controller processes the data to automatically control lighting and

 Compared to traditional agricultural methods, the vertical farming implementation can save more than 90 percent land area needed, while harvesting 80 percent more per unit area.
 Furthermore, with the water recycling design, the system is able to achieve

 a reduction of 70 to 85 percent water usage.
 A mobile-enabled dashboard enables owners to monitor the growth of their crops and receive alerts when any anomalies occur.

 The system is designed to be mobile, for either indoor or outdoor farming.
 It uses a hydroponic system that grows plants by enhancing the photosynthetic process.
 Since the system does not use soil, it is cleaner and more hygienic.
-FDA-approved and
+FDA-approved

-replicated easily in an industrial or domestic set-up.
+can be replicated easily in an industrial or domestic set-up.

 To date, the team has successfully grown and harvested basil (sweet, lemon, cinnamon), lettuce (butterhead, romaine and red leaf), kang kong, kai lan, nai bai cai and rocket.